 The Feast of the Roses

 After the harvest, usually the second weekend in May, one of the most popular festivals in Morocco, the “Feast of the Roses” is celebrated.
-For three days, from Friday night to Sunday, visitors arriving from neighboring villages and crowds of tourists, meet in Kelaat M’Gouna to enjoy the music and the colorful: balconies, terraces, gardens and streets are Flooded with flowers.
+For three days, from Friday night to Sunday, visitors arriving from neighbouring villages and crowds of tourists, meet in Kelaat M’Gouna to enjoy the music and the colourful: balconies, terraces, gardens and streets are Flooded with flowers.

-The festival includes shows and concerts by Berber outdoor groups, exhibitions of agricultural and craft products, mainly jewelry and carpets, and competitions.
-Also the Queen of the Roses is chosen for which the most beautiful women of the zone dance in the streets dressed in their best caftans and adorned with petals.
+The festival includes shows and concerts by Berber outdoor groups, exhibitions of agricultural and craft products, mainly jewellery and carpets, and competitions.
+Also, the Queen of the Roses is chosen for which the most beautiful women of the zone dance in the streets dressed in their best caftans and adorned with petals.